CoderMohitSinha/KBS-Project/README.md

       c)  tentative plan for analysis on GCP

            1)  EDA and Preprocessing
+            we will check if we need any transformation or conversion of data and plot various graphs and plots to analyze the data.

-           2)  Dashboard for User group, Dashboard for Data Engineers
+           2)  Dashboard for User group, Dashboard for Data Engineers we will create a dashboard to
            3)  GCP further processing - ML
+             We will try to predict the  air quality based on the historic

            4)  Evaluation of results
+             We will test the model with testing dataset and find the accuracy of the model
            5)  Steps for production model

            6)  Final Dashboard for User Group